-So, how does SNAP fit in?
-SNAP is a local emergency reporting system.
-It is designed for periodic and immediate radio alert updated in the event of an emergent situation on the Peninsula.
-In the event of an emergency, the Peninsula emergency alert siren will sound, alerting the community to tune to SNAP 840 AM for more details.
+In the event of an emergency, the peninsula emergency alert siren will sound, alerting the community to tune to SNAP 840 AM for more details.
 In addition to SNAP 840, you can sign up for SNAP electronic notification.
-Email Laurie Nilsen or call 1 415-435-7386 and provide your unique method of notification - email, cell, home phone, office phone, or text - we cover it all.
+To do this, Email Laurie Nilsen or call (415) 435-7386 and provide your preferred method of notification – email, cell, home phone, office phone, or text.

 So remember - if you hear the siren, tune in and turn us up - SNAP 840 AM!